yuvvantalreja/mini-alphafold/README.md

-# Protein Structure & Interaction Viewer
+# Protein Structure Viewer

-An interactive system for visualizing protein structures and predicting proteinâ€“protein complexes with ranked poses and optional short refinement.
+A simplified AlphaFold-style system for predicting and visualizing protein structures from amino acid sequences with interactive 3D visualization.

 ## Features